-Your Master Aluminum Die Casting Manufacturer in China
+Your Best Aluminum Die Casting Manufacturer in China

-2500+ Die Casting Parts Manufacturing Experience From 500+ Global Clients
+2500+ Aluminum Die Casting Parts Manufacturing Experience For 500+ Global Clients

-A strong engineering team with professional die casting background, most of them have over 10 years of experience.
-They can design mechanical parts and provide technology supports of DFM & PPAP and etc.
+Our strong engineering team possesses professional aluminum die casting & mechanical background.
+Most of our engineers have over 10 years of experience.
+They can design mechanical parts and provide technical supports with DFM & PPAP and etc.

-Proficient Aluminum Die Casting Parts From Sunrise High-Precision Manufacturing Equipment
+Aluminum Die Casting Parts Made With Sunrise Metal High-Precision Manufacturing Equipment

 Sunrise Metal has been delivering comprehensive aluminum die casting manufacturing solutions for many years.
-For now, the projects we are completing for our customers are as follows.
+These projects are on-going in our production.

-Our experienced and intelligent engineering team are available to make your design vision into reality.
+Our experienced and passionate team is ready to make your design vision into reality.

 |1||Mazak 7-axis turning&milling Machine||Ø658*1011MM||1|